 A further question that came up was on which level this API should be provided.
 The current proposal is on a quite high level (premigration of a file, recall of a file, …).
 There are also other possibilities to do have the API on a lower level like to provide a function for reading from disk that cover the different two technologies: i.e. cover the dm_read_invis() DMAPI call and its corresponding FUSE part.
 Providing an API on a lower level would probably lead to more common code.
 E.g. if the call reading from disk is covered by an API the remaining code like performing this read calls within a loop and writing the data to tape could be performed commonly.
 If the whole premigration code is done via API some parts of the code have to be performed in the same way for the two version of the premigration code.
 A decision on the right level to use depends very much on the similarity of the two technologies.
 If e.g. the whole copy process from disk to tape is very different an API at a low level cannot be used.
 Since our knowledge regarding the current FUSE BDT solution is very limited we will start on some high level function like listed above.

-Beside reclamation the other functions are on file level.
+Beside reclamation, formatting and checking tape the other functions are on file level.
 The level of reclamation needs to be investigated (e.g. tape vs. file).

 DMAPI